lmco/mcf/README.md

 NPM comes with Node.js, all you need to do is make sure you can install packages with NPM and you can get started.

-You'll also need an instance MongoDB.
+You'll also need an instance of MongoDB.
 If you don't have a database already set up, please see the [MongoDB Installation Tutorial](https://docs.mongodb.com/manual/installation/#tutorial-installation) and the [MongoDB Getting Started Guide](https://docs.mongodb.com/manual/tutorial/getting-started/) for up-to-date documentation on MongoDB.